socrata/datasync/guides/quick-start.md

 If the CSV contains a header row, keep "File to publish contains header row" checked if the CSV/TSV contains a header row.
 The header row should contain the identifiers of the columns (a.k.a.
 API Field Names).
 <br><br>
 If the CSV does not contain a header row, uncheck "File to publish contains header row".
-In this case the order of the columns in the CSV/TSV must exactly match that of Socrata dataset.
+In this case, the control file must contain the list of columns, in the order in which they appear in the CSV.

 **Obtain and Enter the Dataset ID ...**